grafana/bugbounty/README.md

-# <p align="center">Grafana Lab's Bug Bounty Policy<p align="center">
+# <p align="center">Grafana Labs Bug Bounty Policy<p align="center">

 ## Introduction

 Welcome!
 We are thrilled to invite you to participate in our bug bounty program in partnership with Grafana Labs' security team.
-Before beginning your research, we kindly request that you carefully review the program's [terms](https://github.com/grafana/bugbounty#terms-and-conditions) and [scope](https://github.com/grafana/bugbounty#scope).
-This will ensure that your efforts align with our objectives and that you receive proper compensation for any findings that meet the program's criteria.
+Before beginning your research, we kindly request that you carefully review the program's [scope](https://github.com/grafana/bugbounty#scope) and [terms](https://github.com/grafana/bugbounty#terms-and-conditions) to ensure that your efforts align with our objectives and that you receive proper compensation for any findings that meet the program's criteria.

-To report a new vulnerability **participants must create a security advisory via our [dedicated GitHub page](https://github.com/grafana/bugbounty/security/advisories)**.
+1. Report a new vulnerability here: https://github.com/grafana/bugbounty/security/advisories/new
+2. We will review your report within 48 hours.
+3. If the report is valid, we will pay the bounty through [Intigriti](https://www.intigriti.com/)'s platform.

 Thank you for your interest in our program, and we look forward to your participation.